kopp/AmigomatedDriving/README.md

     Make sure, that you have installed `python-catkin-tools` as well.
 1. Install all dependencies for this software

-        sudo rosdep init # if you have not done this before git clone --branch kinetic-devel https://github.com/pal-robotics/aruco_ros.git src/external/aruco_ros # for ubuntu 16.04 only rosdep update
+        sudo rosdep init  # if you have not done this before rosdep update
         sudo apt-get update  # or equivalent
         rosdep install --from-paths ./src --ignore-src --default-yes
 1. Use this workspace:

         catkin init
         catkin build
-        source devel/setup.bash
+        source devel/setup.bash  # you need to do this in every shell you want to use ros in
 1. Connect to the robot, see information in the `util`, e.g.

         rosrun rosaria RosAria _port:=10.0.126.14:8101